JonathanSeriesX/dayoneXtwitter/README.md

 - Better packaging
 - Support for threads with more than 30 photos inside
   - Day One limitation, but it can be avoided by splitting long threads with many attachments into multiple posts
+- Support for grouping relevant successive tweets into a single post (relevant for 2016 and before, when there were no threads)